 Former Metropolitan Police officers operated as Field Security Police identifying enemy agents, be they French, Belgian or German nationals.
-One such group of German saboteurs operating in Antwerp docks were uncovered by Edwin Woodhall, a Senior NCO later assigned to protect the Prince of Wales whilst he served at the front (or as close to it as Prince Edward could get before nervous Generals sent him home).
+One such group of German saboteurs operating in Antwerp docks were uncovered by Edwin Woodhall, a Senior Non-Commissioned Officer (NCO) later assigned to protect the Prince of Wales whilst he served at the front (or as close to it as Prince Edward could get before nervous Generals sent him home).
 The Field Security Police helped ensure that the rear areas and lines of communications remained largely free from the threat of subversion, espionage and sabotage.

 Signals Intelligence was a new military art.
 From the early months of the war the British Army was able to locate German units through simple direction finding.
 The Germans developed a system of tapping the vast network of landline communications employed by the British along, and to the rear of the front line.
 The Allies only became aware of the eavesdropping equipment in early 1916, but succeeded in duplicating the apparatus.
 By the end of the war our equipment had been developed to the extent that it was possible to monitor signals from a telephone landline from 3000 yards away - the technical equivalent of monitoring the signals that emit from your average personal computer or mobile telephone.
 The interception of German wireless and telephone traffic was carried out by the Signals Service of the Royal Engineers.
 Intelligence Corps personnel were employed within the decoding organisations.
 This element was assisted from 1917 by 12 members of the Women's Army Auxiliary Corps - known as the Hush-WAACs.